aristov/actualize/README.md

 The return value will usually be `treeA`.
 However, in situations where `treeA` is incompatible with `treeB` (either a different node type or a different tag name) then `treeB` will be returned.

-This is used by `actualize` to rearrange elements instead of creating and destroying an element that already exists.

 Supported options (all optional):